EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/full_build.md

 Pay attention to the direction of the LEDs on the PCBs.
 :::

-If the green dot is facing inwards like in the picture below:
+If the green dot is facing inwards toward the text like in the picture below:

 <ImageCard :options="image_settings.end_five"/>